pro3d-space/PRo3D/README.md

 * Geological analysis of 3D digital outcrop models
 * Large data visualization
 * Overlaying of arbitrary 3D surfaces

+# Licensing

+PRo3D is free for academic use.
+When used for publications, we kindly ask for [PRo3D Homepage](http://pro3d.space).
+For commercial use, customization, please consult science@vrvis.at.

 # Technology & System Requirements